 A broad range of transactions between parties-in-interest and Plans are prohibited by ERISA.
-The acquisition of a certificate by a Plan subject to ERISA or any IRA or any other Plan subject to Internal Revenue Code section 4975 could, in some instances, result in prohibited transactions or other violations of the fiduciary responsibility provisions of ERISA and Internal Revenue Code section 4975.
-An exemption from the prohibited transaction rules could be applicable, depending in part upon the type and circumstances of the Plan fiduciary making the decision to acquire a certificate.
+The acquisition of a Certificate by a Plan subject to ERISA or any IRA or any other Plan subject to Code Section 4975 could, in some instances, result in prohibited transactions or other violations of the fiduciary responsibility provisions of ERISA and Code Section 4975.
+Certain exemptions from the prohibited transaction rules could be applicable, depending in part upon the type and circumstances of the Plan fiduciary making the decision to acquire a Certificate.

-For a particular Plan desiring to invest in the certificates, a prohibited transaction class exemption issued by the Department of Labor might apply as follows:

-- PTCE 84-14 Class Exemption for Plan Asset Transactions Determined by Independent Qualified Professional Asset Managers; - PTCE 96-23 Class Exemption for Plan Asset Transactions Determined by In-House Asset Managers; - PTCE 91-38 Class Exemption for Certain Transactions Involving Bank Collective Investment Funds; - PTCE 90-1 Class Exemption for Certain Transactions Involving Insurance Company Pooled Separate Accounts; or - PTCE 95-60 Class Exemption for Certain Transactions Involving Insurance Company General Accounts.

-There can be no assurance that any of these class exemptions will apply with respect to any particular Plan desiring to invest in the certificates or, even if it were to apply, that the exemption would apply to all transactions involving the trust fund.
+For a particular Plan desiring to invest in the Certificates, a prohibited transaction class exemption issued by the Department of Labor might apply as follows: PTCE 84-14 (Class Exemption for Plan Asset Transactions Determined by Independent Qualified Professional Asset Managers), PTCE 96-23 (Class Exemption for Plan Asset Transactions Determined by In-House Asset Managers), PTCE 91-38 (Class Exemption for Certain Transactions Involving Bank Collective Investment Funds), PTCE 90-1 (Class Exemption for Certain Transactions Involving Insurance Company Pooled Separate Accounts) or PTCE 95-60 (Class Exemption for Certain Transactions Involving Insurance Company General Accounts).
+There can be no assurance that any of these class exemptions will apply with respect to any particular Plan desiring to invest in the Certificates or, even if it were to apply, that the exemption would apply to all transactions involving the Trust Fund.

-Before purchasing any certificates in reliance on any of the above referenced class exemptions, a fiduciary of a Plan should itself confirm that the requirements set forth in such class exemptions would be satisfied.
+Before purchasing any Certificates in reliance on either the guaranteed governmental mortgage pool certificate exception or any of the above referenced class exemptions, a fiduciary of a Plan should itself confirm that the requirements set forth in such exception and/or class exemptions would be satisfied.

-Special caution should be exercised before the assets of a Plan are used to purchase a certificate in circumstances where an affiliate of the Seller, the originator, the central servicer, the trustee or the borrower either:

-- (1) has investment discretion with respect to the investment of such assets of such Plan or - (2) has authority or responsibility to give, or regularly gives investment advice with respect to such assets for a fee and pursuant to an agreement or understanding that such advice will serve as a primary basis for investment decisions with respect to such assets and that such advice will be based on the particular investment needs of the Plan.
+Special caution should be exercised before the assets of a Plan are used to purchase a Certificate in circumstances where an affiliate of the Seller, the Originator, the Central Servicer, the Trustee or the Borrower either: (a) has investment discretion with respect to the investment of such assets of such Plan or (b) has authority or responsibility to give, or regularly gives investment advice with respect to such assets for a fee and pursuant to an agreement or understanding that such advice will serve as a primary basis for investment decisions with respect to such assets and that such advice will be based on the particular investment needs of the Plan.

-Any Plan fiduciary considering whether to purchase any certificates on behalf of a Plan should consult with its counsel regarding the applicability of the fiduciary responsibility and prohibited transaction provisions of ERISA and the Internal Revenue Code to such investment, and the potential consequences on their specific circumstances, prior to making an investment in the certificates.
-Each Plan fiduciary also should determine whether, under the general fiduciary standards of investment prudence and diversification, an investment in the certificates is appropriate for the Plan taking into consideration the overall investment policy of the Plan and the composition of the Plan's investment portfolio.
+Any Plan fiduciary considering whether to purchase any Certificates on behalf of a Plan should consult with its counsel regarding the applicability of the fiduciary responsibility and prohibited transaction provisions of ERISA and the Code to such investment, and the potential consequences on their specific circumstances, prior to making an investment in the Certificates.
+Each Plan fiduciary also should determine whether, under the general fiduciary standards of investment prudence and diversification, an investment in the Certificates is appropriate for the Plan taking into consideration the overall investment policy of the Plan and the composition of the Plan's investment portfolio.